-As someone who has recovered form from both breast cancer and PTSD (after three abusive marriages and being born in a war zone), I deeply care about helping people to achieve good mental health.
+As someone who has recovered from both breast cancer and PTSD (after three abusive marriages, being born in a war zone and disabled as a child), I deeply care about helping people to achieve good mental health.

 I do things differently.
 I keep your treatment simple, safe and effective.

-Yes of course I have the professional qualifications, but I also have real life experience.
+Yes of course I have the professional qualifications, and I also have real life experience.
 Plus, I am on the private health funds list of approved providers.

 You will find that I am an expert at listening and tailoring a program to meet your specific needs.
-Book your appointment today and receive the help you’ve been searching for.
+Just click on the lady at the side to reach our booking page to book your appointment today and receive the help you’ve been searching for.